kowalcj0/gee/README.md

 ```

 ## How to set up your jmeter (jmx) project
-Please you start creating your own project, please refer to an example project
+Before you start adding your own projects, please refer to an example ones
-called "drKingShultz" in projects folder.
+already present in the projects folder.

-In next few steps I'll try to explain how I configure my projects.
+Now, in next few steps I'll try to explain how I configure my projects.

 __Step 1:__
 First of all I highly recommend using `Utlimate Thread Group` plugin as the thread manager.